Classification of Animal Use by Pain and Distress Categories

 Category B

-Animals being bred, conditioned or held for use in teaching, testing, experiments, research or surgery but not yet used for such purposes.
+For USDA Annual reporting to report animals being held for use in teaching, testing, experiments, research, or surgery but not used for such purposes during the reporting year.

 Category C